SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 The first bit creates a tag layout, the close reason is there so the other members know what you think the correct reason is and finally the complete URL so the members can click on it.
+Keep in mind this all needs to be on **one** line.
+Adding a line break will cause the tag to not be rendered but just shown as is.
 If you find the typing, copying, and remembering a bit too much you can use the
 [cv-pls userscript](https://github.com/SO-Close-Vote-Reviewers/UserScripts/blob/master/SECloseVoteRequestGenerator.user.js).